kevin-44/WAX_ExpressTrade_Integration/README.md

 #### Other

-There are no other extensions that simplify the process of invoking the WAX ExpressTrade API.
+There are no other extensions that simplify the process of invoking the WAX ExpressTrade API for Node.js.

 > **Note**: Know of a extension that isn't listed above?
 Open a [new issue](https://github.com/Kevin-Reinke/WAX_ExpressTrade_Integration/issues/new) and it will be added!